tommheik/4dCylindricalShearlet/README.md

 ## 4d Cylindrical Shearlet Transform, Inverse and Adjoint for Matlab

 **Detailed construction and numerical tests in**:
 T. A. Bubba, G. Easley, T. Heikkilä, D. Labate and J. P. Rodriguez Ayllon.
-"Efficient representation of spatio-temporal data using cylindrical shearlets" (2021). *Pre-Preprint*.
+"Efficient representation of spatio-temporal data using cylindrical shearlets" (2021). *Submitted*.

 **Please cite the above article if you use these codes in your own projects.**